LamAnnieV/Deployment_03/README.md

 ## Issue(s):

-There were issues fully installing the ADW EB CLI since it needed Python3-pip.
+There was an issue installing the ADW EB CLI.
 In this case in order to successfully install ADW EB CLI, Python3-pip needed to be installed beforehand.

 ## Area(s) for Optimization:

 -     Furthur automate the installs to minimize manual input/entries
+-     Monitor Systems and Application Files